 Instructions

 - Peel and grate the cassava.
 Then add the grated cassava to a nut milk bag or cheesecloth and squeeze until all of the juice is extracted.
-Then let the juice rest overnight to separate from the cassava starch.
+Then let the juice rest for 1-2 hours to separate from the cassava starch.

 - Some people store cassareep in the refrigerator but that is not necessary.
 It is self stable and can sit in the pantry for several years without growing mold or going bad.